otto-de/api-guidelines/guidelines/020_guidelines/030_http/5010_may-use-etag-header-for-caching-resources.md

 - A _strong_ entity tag indicates a byte-by-byte equality if matching and should be the **default**.
 - A _weak_ entity tag, marked by a `W/` prefix, only indicates semantic equality of the underlying resource.
 It should be the **fallback** if generating a strong tag is unfeasible, e.g. due to performance reasons.

-There are [several pitfalls](https://www.mnot.net/blog/2007/08/07/etags) to consider when implementing `ETags` correctly:
+There are [several pitfalls](https://www.mnot.net/blog/2007/08/07/etags) to consider when implementing `ETag` header correctly:

-- A strong ETag must change when the representation of an entity changes, so it has to be sensitive to `Content-Type`, `Content-Encoding` and other response characteristics in order to be compliant with [RFC 7232](https://tools.ietf.org/html/rfc7232#section-2.3).
+- A strong `ETag` value must change when the representation of an entity changes, so it has to be sensitive to `Content-Type`, `Content-Encoding` and other response characteristics in order to be compliant with [RFC 7232](https://tools.ietf.org/html/rfc7232#section-2.3).
-- Using `gzip` compression will include a timestamp in your compressed resource representation, resulting in a different ETag value when compressed at another time even though the resource has not changed at all.
+- Using `gzip` compression will include a timestamp in your compressed resource representation, resulting in a different `ETag` value when compressed at another time even though the resource has not changed at all.
-- Handing out ETags for caching implies, that your API also supported concurrency control/optimistic locking via ETags.
+- Handing out `ETag` headers for caching also implies, that your API also supports concurrency control/optimistic locking via `ETag`.
 This might add unwanted development and operational overhead.
-- You might find yourself doing a bunch of (CPU-bound) work on the server only to validate incoming ETags.
-In this case using ETags will only save network bandwidth, while still incurring compute costs, dwarfing the actual returns expected from implementing ETags.
+- You might find yourself doing a bunch of (CPU-bound) work on the server only to validate incoming `If-None-Match` request headers.
+In this case using `ETag` will only save network bandwidth, while still incurring compute costs, dwarfing the actual returns expected from implementing `ETag`.
-- ETags for collection resources are nontrivial to implement (see below).
+- `ETag` for collection resources are nontrivial to implement (see below).

 ## Caching collection resources